Alvaro de Loyola Furtado: Mayor of Salsette

+Entry into legislative assembly

-Loyola Furtado was a founding member of the United Goans Party headed by Dr. Jack de Sequeira.
+Furtado was a founding member of the United Goans Party headed by Jack de Sequeira.
 He successfully brought about the merger of four political parties that formed the UGP.
 He was also a member of the "Congresso Provincial de Goa" and also a member of the delegation that met Prime Minister Jawaharlal Nehru, to apprise him of the aspirations of Goans, for a separate political identity.

 In the first Goa, Daman and Diu Assembly elections, Loyola Furtado contested from Navelim Assembly constituency on the United Goans Party ticket and won.
 He led a revolt against the party president, Dr. Jack de Sequeira in 1967 on the issue of the Goa Opinion Poll and formed a splinter group that came to be known after him as United Goans Party (Furtado Group).
 The remaining members came to be known as United Goans Party (Sequiera Group).

 The assembly had been dissolved prior to the Opinion Poll to ensure a free and fair referendum.
 In the following election, the Furtado Group contested in six constituencies.
 They lost all seats.

 Death

-Loyola Furtado died on 23 August 1981.
+Furtado died on 23 August 1981.
 His funeral at Chinchinim was attended by thousands of villagers, patients, medical professionals and politicians.

 Legacy

-In recognition of his contribution, the locals of Chinchinim have admiringly named the main road from St Sebastian's Chapel, Chinchinim, to the Assolna bridge in his honour.
+In recognition of his contribution, the locals of Chinchinim have named the main road from St. Sebastian's Chapel, Chinchinim, to the Assolna bridge in his honour.